 Escape to Scotland for the day at the 2021 Central Florida Scottish Highland Games.
 Visitors can virtually experience traditional Scottish Highlands athletics, dance, art, music, culture, food and history.
 The event takes place 30 minutes away from downtown Orlando in Winter Springs.

 Jan.
 7 - 31

 ZORA!
 Festival is a multi-day, multi-disciplinary, intergenerational event composed of public talks, museum exhibitions, theatrical productions, arts education programming and a three-day Outdoor Festival of the Arts.
 This celebration of African American culture is inspired by Zora Neale Hurston, the dominant female voice of the Harlem Renaissance Era and American author most known for her novel “Their Eyes were watching God."
 The event takes place primarily in Eatonville, Florida (10 miles north of Orlando).

 Admission: Festival admission free, performance prices vary

-This festival gives guests the opportunity to savor over 180 options, from international cuisines to domestic and imported craft beers and unique wines.
-The festival also features multiple culinary markets like Caribbean offerings and delectable sweets as well as a diverse lineup of live musical performances presenting rock, Latin, Christian, country and more.
+This festival gives guests the opportunity to savor over 200 offerings, from international cuisines to domestic and imported craft beers and unique wines.
+New this year, visitors can explore more than 50 fresh global cuisine choices to pair with over 75 wine and cocktail selections and 75 craft beers, as well as a diverse lineup of live musical performances presenting rock, Latin, Christian, country and more.

 Admission: Free with regular admission to the park